 I’ve made it with shrimp and also with shrimp and surimi for a lovely crab and shrimp ceviche – I loved the textures and flavors of the combination of seafood!
 Delicious served with crispy corn tortillas or on tostadas.

 Jaiba crab ceviche (or the shrimp version of this recipe) is a lovely main dish when served with Mexican red rice, Refried Beans and Pickled Onions.
-I also love serving this dish as an appetizer before brunch or before a Spicy and Sweet Mexican Shrimp dinner.
+I also love serving this dish as an appetizer before brunch or before a Mexican Shrimp dinner.
 If serving as a Mexican food appetizer, it would be fun to dish out into martini glasses for a beautiful Mexican crab cocktail.

 Flake style and chunk style (or leg style) surimi are the most popular kinds of surimi sold in the US.
 I prefer to use the chunk crab meat and cut it into smaller chunks (if sold in sticks) and then flake it.
 But any type of surimi will work in this recipe.

 To store, transfer to an airtight container and keep in the refrigerator for up to 2 days.
+Acid will continue to break down the ingredients over time, so the texture will change.

-PrintQuick & Easy Jaiba Ceviche Recipe (Crab Ceviche)
+Jaiba Ceviche Recipe (Crab Ceviche)

-- Total Time: 20 minutes
+- Total Time: 30 minutes

 - Yield: 6 1x